Prespa National Park (Albania)

-The Prespa National Park (Parku Kombëtar i Prespës) is a national park situated in southeastern Albania on the border triangle shared with Greece and North Macedonia.
+Prespa National Park (Parku Kombëtar i Prespës) is a national park situated in southeastern Albania on the border triangle shared with Greece and North Macedonia.
 At approximately 277.5 km2, the park encompasses the country's sections of the Great and Small Prespa Lake.
 It is considerably characterised by high mountains, narrow islands, vast freshwater wetlands, salt marshes, meadows, reed beds and dense forests.

 History

 Established to protect the natural and cultural heritage of the region, the park is included in the European Green Belt and the World Network of Biosphere Reserves under the UNESCO Man and Biosphere Programme.
 Albania's section of Great Prespa is recognised as a wetland of international importance by designation under the Ramsar Convention and further as an Important Bird and Plant Area.

 Both lakes are essentially situated between 850 and 900 metres elevation above the Adriatic.
 Located about 150 metres above Lake Ohrid, their waters passes through several karst underground channels emerging from springs into the lake.
 Mali i Thatë separates the Great Prespa from Lake Ohrid, which is one of the most ancient lakes in the world.
 The mountain is primarily recognised for the cultivation of mountain tea that flourish at the limestone rocks of the mountain; it is one of the most popular tea types of the Albanian people.
 Otherwise, the park protects the island of Maligrad, which is dotted with many caves suitable for wildlife and a circular cliff.

 Due to the temperature and climate differences between different areas and elevations of the park, it is characterized by housing a wide range of plants and animals.
 The park falls within the Pindus Mountains mixed forests terrestrial ecoregion of the Palearctic Mediterranean forests, woodlands, and scrub biome.
 Forests cover 13,500 ha of the park's area, with dense coniferous and deciduous forests.

 Out of the 1130 species of flora and 174 species of fungus are distributed throughout the park.
 The fauna is represented by 60 species of mammals, 270 species of birds, 23 species of reptiles, 11 species of amphibia and 23 species of fish.

-Prespa National Park is a cultural landscape that displays evidence of cultural practices dating back thousands of years, with the oldest traces of human habitation dating back to the neolithic.
+Prespa National Park is a cultural landscape that displays evidence of cultural practices dating back thousands of years, with the oldest traces of human habitation dating back to the Neolithic.
 During classical antiquity, the trade route of Via Egnatia passed nearby the region as it was inhabited by several Illyrian and Ancient Greek tribes as well as Romans and later by Byzantines.
 Nonetheless, the park is dotted with many natural and cultural features containing prehistoric dwellings and Byzantine churches such as the caves of Zaver and Treni, the St. Mary's Church and so on.